Polish role-playing games

 Polish role-playing games have been in production since the early 1990s.
-Now there are several games that have been designed in Poland, as well as many translations on the market.
+Now there are several games that have been designed in Poland, as well as many translations.

 History

 Role-playing games were almost non-existent before the fall of communism in the People's Republic of Poland.
-Only a few people were even aware of the existence of role-playing games.
-There were no Polish publishers, no translators and no distributors.
-The publication of the "Talisman" board game in 1989, and that of several gamebooks, began to increase interest in similar games, and the first unofficial fan translations of Western role-playing games began to appear.
+There were no Polish publishers, no translators, and no distributors.
+In 1989, the publication of the "Talisman" board game began to increase interest in similar games, and the first unofficial fan translations of Western role-playing games began to appear.

 The major change came in 1993 with the publication of Magia i Miecz (Magic and Sword), the first Polish magazine about role-playing games.
 Soon the Polish market began to fill up with both translations and Polish role-playing games, as well as new role-playing magazines (Złoty Smok, Talizman, Portal).
 Currently there are several games designed in Poland on the market, as well as many foreign translations.